Can goto

-Without the goto keyword, modern programming languages would simply not exist.
-But, given a brief survey of modern developers, you'll quickly find it maligned and shunned.
-Overuse of goto produces spaghetti code - used carelessly, they will yank a reader's attention back and forth, like someone with too many Wikipedia tabs open.
+produces spaghetti code - used carelessly, they will yank a reader's attention back and forth, like someone with too many Wikipedia tabs open.
 But how did this come to be?
-Why, if goto is apparently so important to computer science, do people view it with such disdain?
+Why, if goto

-I am not here to talk to you about goto alone.
+alone.
 PHP, macros and even poor old bubblesort routinely receive much more negative press than is fair.
 But these are just examples that help convey a wider idea; that understanding the software of the past can help you write better software today.
 Writing them off wholesale without a deeper examination is missing a great chance to expand your programming vocabulary.

 Let's explore why these examples deserve more credit than is often given to them.
 There are four major examples covered in this article, so feel free to jump right to whichever section heading scandalizes you the most.

-In 1968, the eminent computer scientist Edsger Dijkstra published his now famous paper, “Goto Statement Considered Harmful”, which starts with a bold and clear statement:
+In 1968, the eminent computer scientist Edsger Dijkstra published his now famous paper, âGoto Statement Considered Harmfulâ, which starts with a bold and clear statement:

 For a number of years I have been familiar with the observation that the quality of programmers is a decreasing function of the density of go to statements in the programs they produce.

-In simpler terms - “more gotos means more bad code.” goto shows up in many languages, and all over computer science - but if you're unfamiliar, let's take a quick look at what a goto is.
+shows up in many languages, and all over computer science - but if you're unfamiliar, let's take a quick look at what a goto

 Let's say you're a local to London city, out for a drive.
 You know the routes, the shortcuts, the tollbooths to avoid.
-You're on a three-lane road, and as you drive, you see in the distance a large shimmering portal covering your lane, with a large friendly label above it reading “France”.
+You're on a three-lane road, and as you drive, you see in the distance a large shimmering portal covering your lane, with a large friendly label above it reading âFranceâ.
 There are portals for the other lanes, labelled for other countries.
 As you continue down your lane and drive through the portal, sure enough, you find yourself in the French countryside, or at least what you assume must be France.
 You have an enjoyable poke around, before yet another portal appears, this time taking you to Tanzania.
 As you appreciate the tropical scenery, it dawns on you that you have no idea where you are, how you really got here, or how you'll ever get back home.
-These portals over the road represent what is known as an unconditional goto.
-Without any further logic, you are simply taken to another part of the program.
+These portals over the road represent what is known as an unconditional goto

-It's worth nothing that modern goto, such as in C, C++, PHP, Perl and more, is a far simplified, neutered version of the original.
-If you've come across goto monstrosities in modern code, you'll realise it pales in comparison to what Dijkstra was dealing with.
-We'll refer to these two as legacy goto and modern goto.
+monstrosities in modern code, you'll realise it pales in comparison to what Dijkstra was dealing with.
+We'll refer to these two as legacy goto

-At the time of Dijkstra's writing, conditional blocks in code, that is, if-then-else statements, did not exist.
-Instead, languages had unconditional, and conditional goto.
+.
 FORTRAN, in 1957, had an early form of if statement that would jump the program counter to a different part of the code, based on the value of some variable.
 While this did the trick, it created a flow of code that was hard to follow around.

-What Dijkstra advocated for in his paper, was structured programming, a concept which moved all legacy gotos out of the hands of developers and lowered them carefully into the compiler.
+What Dijkstra advocated for in his paper, was structured programming, a concept which moved all legacy goto

 This removes the ability to dangerously place large portals, and instead offers the developer the wonderful if-then-else construct.
 Developers keep just as much conceptual power as before, but far less opportunity to create code that stump future readers.
 (Less, not none!)

 Here's what a modern if-then-else looks like - it's the bread and butter of imperative programming.
-This is a classic example of structured programming - you can very clearly see a “backbone” along the left-hand side of the code, creating a clear structure.
+This is a classic example of structured programming - you can very clearly see a âbackboneâ along the left-hand side of the code, creating a clear structure.

 void greet(int age) {